mfriedrichs10/mfriedrichs/README.md

 ### Dimensionality Reduction - Step 2

-The three datasets from the previous section are used to
+The three datasets from the previous section are evaluated to determine what effect the count of feature variables has on the accuracy of the machine learning models. <br>

 A for-loop is created to evaluate the accuracy score of each learning algorithm as features are added to the dataset. <br>

-A total of 44 iterations will be run, one for each feature variable. <br>
+- As an example, loop 1 will calculate the average accuracy achieved by the Logistic Regression model with only 1 feature (column).
+Loop 2 will calculate the average accuracy with 2 features (columns) selected.
+Loop 3 will calculate based on 3 columns.
+And so on until a total of 44 iterations are run, one for each feature variable. <br>

 Using 10-fold cross validation, the accuracy scores for each iteration will be captured, and once complete, the average score for each iteration will be calculated and plotted to observe the results.